 ToutApp builds software that helps salespeople close deals faster with the power of email tracking, templates, and analytics.
 Founded in 2011, ToutApp has more than 100,000 salespeople using its platform, with over 500 enterprise customers including Atlassian, Dropbox, Optimizely, Namely, and more.

 Reply automates one-to-many communication for you and your team, dramatically scaling your outreach capability while keeping it 100% personal.
 Reply began its journey in August 2014.
 They noticed that the world of direct sales is changing dramatically.
 With data available online it became possible to find the right people at the right time when they need your product.
 Honest and supportive sales teams come in place, replacing old school pushy sales with their low effective cold call approach.
-They are striving to build the best sales acceleration platform that would allow new types of sales teams to perform their best.
+They strive to build the best sales acceleration platform and allow new types of sales teams to perform their best.

 Growbots created the first all-in-one outbound sales platform.
 Enjoy automatic lead generation and managing email drip campaigns with CRM integration.
 All you need to do is set up a customer profile and schedule an email campaign to automatically generate new sales opportunities.
 Access 200 million high quality contacts and send email drip campaigns with help from outbound experts!